-2 Social
+3.2 Social

-Social factors include human rights, labour standards in the supply chain, any exposure to illegal child labour, and more routine issues such as adherence to workplace health and safety.
+Social factors include human rights, diversity and inclusion, labour standards in the supply chain, any exposure to illegal child labour, and more routine issues such as adherence to workplace health and safety.
 A social score also rises if a company is well integrated with its local community and therefore has a 'social license' to operate with consent.
+Good social practices such as adherence to human rights and labour standards, good health and safety policies, and positive community engagement will likely have a beneficial effect on employee satisfaction and performance, community relations and a company's reputation.